TaeJinKim0930/RAG-Bitcoin_Price_Predictor/README.md

 ## Usage

 1. **Run the Streamlit app:**
+   `streamlit run your_script.py`

-2. **Enter your query:** In the Streamlit app, enter a question or query related to Bitcoin price prediction.
+3. **Enter your query:** In the Streamlit app, enter a question or query related to Bitcoin price prediction.

-3. **View the prediction:** The app will display the predicted price of Bitcoin along with the sources used to generate the prediction.
+4. **View the prediction:** The app will display the predicted price of Bitcoin along with the sources used to generate the prediction.

 ## Disclaimer